How Dash Cameras Are Changing the Transportation Industry For The Better

-I think it goes without saying, Dash Cameras will eventually be standard across most fleets in the transportation industry.
+I think it goes without saying, dash cameras will eventually be standard across most fleets in the transportation industry.
 The article discusses how dash cameras are changing the transportation industry and why you need them in your fleet.

 Herein lies the problem.
 GPS tracking and cameras have been developed separately as technology has grown, so you see companies that only offer Dash Camera and nothing else.
-The result is, transportation companies have a software for dispatch and a software for ELD and vehicle tracking.
-Then comes the software for cameras, which means they now have three different interfaces that they need to log into.
+The result is transportation companies have software for dispatch and software for ELD and vehicle tracking.
+Then comes the software for cameras, which means they now have three different interfaces they need to log into.
 And don’t get me wrong, as a cheap option this does still work, but could there be a better way?
-Could there be software that has all of this rolled into one platform, while keeping the cost low?
+Could there be software that has all of this rolled into one platform while keeping costs low?

 One thing to remember when figuring out how dash cameras are changing the transportation industry is accidents aren’t cheap and having just one accident every two years can cover the cost of the actual camera system.
-The fact of the matter is, having cameras on each vehicle changes the way the drivers behave with company purchased vehicles.
-Now, I am not saying drivers are bad, because most drivers are good.
-But there are some drivers that do change their behavior, once they know someone else is watching; this adds to an increased level of safety.
+The fact of the matter is, having cameras on each vehicle changes the way the drivers behave with company-purchased vehicles.
+Now, I am not saying drivers are bad because most drivers are good.
+But there are some drivers that do change their behavior once they know someone else is watching; this adds to an increased level of safety.
 And, after all, isn’t that what this is all about, safety?
 Having dash cameras is for both the safety of the driver and the safety of others.
-It’s nice to able to reference the actual camera footage for forensic verification.
+It’s nice to be able to reference the actual camera footage for forensic verification.

-Now, what about the second form of technology, that allows us to see how dash cameras are changing the transportation industry using a vehicle dash camera in each one of our vehicles?
-There are some companies that are on the leading edge of combining ELD tracking, GPS and cameras all into one dashboard, with the sole goal of making it super easy to use.
-And that’s just the thing, making it easy to use has been something that a lot of telematic companies have failed to achieve.
+Now, what about the second form of technology that allows us to see how dash cameras are changing the transportation industry using a vehicle dash camera for each one of our vehicles?
+There are some companies that are on the leading edge of combining ELD tracking, GPS, and cameras all into one dashboard, with the sole goal of making it super easy to use.
+And that’s just the thing, making it easy to use has been something that many telematic companies have failed to achieve.

-When looking at how dash cameras are changing the transportation industry, one thing also to consider, is the quality.
-You want to choose a vendor that offers HD quality video.
-What good is a camera, if the picture quality is so low, that you can’t make heads or tails out of what’s actually happening?
+When looking at how dash cameras are changing the transportation industry, one thing also to consider is the quality.
+You want to choose a vendor that offers HD-quality video.
+What good is a camera if the picture quality is so low, that you can’t make heads or tails out of what’s actually happening?